 A Statute of Limitations is a law which sets forth the maximum time period for which a person or business can wait before filing a lawsuit against the responsible party, depending on the type of case or claim.
-The time periods vary by state.
+In other words, if you want to sue someone, you need to do it in a timely fashion.
+The time periods vary by state and by the type of claim.
 Federal statutes set the limitations for suits filed in federal courts.
 State laws set the time limitations for suits filed in state courts.
 If the lawsuit or claim is not filed before the statutory deadline, the right to sue or make a claim is forever dead (barred).
+This DOES NOT mean that a creditor cannot sue you, or, that the court automatically knows that the lawsuit is not timely.
+The Statute of Limitations is what is called an “affirmative defense”, meaning, you have to raise it in the proper pleading during the litigation.

 In Pennsylvania, the most common Statutes of Limitation are the two year statute (for personal injury and property damage type claims) and the four year statute (for claims based upon any type of contract (this would include Credit Card collection cases)).

 A big concern that I see from my clients is that they think that the Statute of Limitations is their only defense…nothing could be further from the truth.
-In my experience, the SOL is used on less than 10 percent of the collection claims that we defend.
+In my experience, the SOL is used on less than 5 percent of the collection claims that we defend.
 There are a multitude of other defenses, many of which are introduced before the SOL is even discussed.
-If you are being pursued by a collection agency or a credit card company, please contact my office for a free, no obligation consult to discuss your issue.
+If you are being pursued by a junk debt buyer, a collection agency or a credit card company, please contact my office at 412-348-8600 for a free, no obligation consult to discuss your issue.

 Copies of the referenced Pennsylvania statutes are listed for your review.